 Once you have floated your Plecostomus, added tank water to the bag and left it to acclimate you can then add them to your tank.
 Chances are that he or she will swim straight to a hiding spot and you will not see them for dust!
-They should, however, come out when it gets darker to feed and move around.
-Due to them being nocturnal feeders it is best to put their food in at night so other fish do not eat it whilst they are resting.
+They should however, come out when it gets darker to feed and move around.
+Due to them being nocturnal feeders, it is best to put their food in at night so other fish do not eat it whilst they are resting.

-With regards to feeding, many people believe that as Plecostomus are scavengers that eat algae they do not need their own supply of food.
+With regards to feeding, many people believe that as Plecostomus are scavengers which eat algae, they do not need their own supply of food.
 This could not be further from the truth and the chances are that they will starve if left unfed.
 Plecostomus have also been known to starve due to unintentional negligence!
 Aquarists tend to forget about them since during the daylight they will be asleep and either don’t feed them or don’t check on their welfare.

 Checking on your Plecostomuses welfare is essential as though they are generally a hardy species they can fall prey to illness.
 Common ailments they may suffer from include: